MicrosoftDocs/CommunityToolkit/contributing/contributing-maui.md

 You will need to fork this repository.
 We strongly recommend that you create a branch from your `main` branch so that it will reduce any complications when submitting your Pull Request.

+## Recommended tooling

+We recommend that you use Visual Studio Code for the editing of documentation files along with the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension.
+This helps with validating code example formatting and also spell checking among other rules, for more information check out the documentation at: https://docs.microsoft.com/contribute/how-to-write-docs-auth-pack

 ## Making your changes

 This is where you get to add your content.